Festival in the Olympic Park in the sunshine.

 Closures & Renovations

-The Neue Pinakothek (art gallery) at the Kunstareal (art quarter) is undergoing extensive refurbishment and is expected to remain closed until 2029.
+The Neue Pinakothek (art gallery) at the Kunstareal (art quarter) is currently undergoing extensive refurbishment and is expected to remain closed until 2030.
 During this time, a selection of masterpieces will be on display on the ground floor of the Alte Pinakothek and in the Schack Collection.

-The Olympiastadion (Olympic Stadium) will be closed for renovation from October 2025 until probably June 2027.
+The Olympiaturm (Olympic Tower) will be closed for renovation until approximately spring 2027.

-The Valentin Karlstadt Museum is currently closed for renovation.
-It will reopen in mid-2026 with revised, updated and redesigned permanent exhibitions.
+The Valentin Karlstadt Musäum is currently under reconstruction.
+It is scheduled to reopen in July 2026 with revised, updated and redesigned permanent exhibitions.

 Download press release as PDF